SpikyClip/llrnaseq/docs/usage.md

 of a sample name from the file basename.
 Here, it splits the base name by underscores (`_`) and returns the first index group (base 1) as the sample name.
 If `--sanitise_name` is not provided, the sample name defaults to the file basename.
-The `--help` will show the full list of arguments.
+The `--help` argument will show the full list of arguments.

 ## Alignment options